 “Who’s in the room, making the decisions about how technology is getting used?
 And who’s in the room deciding who to fund?
 Well, if you look at it, I think it’s clear that there is a demographic missing, right.
 And that’s what my main interest was in stepping into this role was catching the girls early,” she says.

-Jones cited Shirley Chisholm’s famous quote, “If they don’t give you a seat at the table, bring a folding chair,” in describing her passion for starting conversations and creating real change when it comes to Black girls’ education.
+Mancini cited Shirley Chisholm’s famous quote, “If they don’t give you a seat at the table, bring a folding chair,” in describing her passion for starting conversations and creating real change when it comes to Black girls’ education.

-“I want to create tables for these girls so that they can create tables so that we can affect change at scale,” Jones says.
+“I want to create tables for these girls so that they can create tables so that we can affect change at scale,” Mancini says.
 “Because it’s the momentum—once we get going hopefully, it’s like a snowball effect.”

 Source: https://fortune.com/education/articles/black-girls-code-empowering-computer-science-education/